Psi4 Backend¶

 - CPU only — Psi4 does not use GPU acceleration.

-optimize()instead (Psi4's own geometry optimizer with geom_maxiter=100). - No analytical MM gradients — this is a QM engine, not an MM engine.
-It generates reference data, not force field evaluations.
+optimize_geometry()instead (Psi4's own geometry optimizer with geom_maxiter=100). - No analytical MM gradients — this is a reference backend, not an MM backend.
+It generates quantum-mechanical reference data, not force-field evaluations.

 - Conda required —

-pip install psi4does not work; must use conda-forge. - Temporary files — each engine instance creates a temp directory
+pip install psi4does not work; must use conda-forge. - Temporary files — each backend instance creates a temp directory

 for Psi4 output.
 Use the context manager or call